-The fundamental move during my recovery.
+The roll-down was the fundamental move during my early recovery.

 You may start to experience emotional releases as you release physical tensions.
 Go with them.
 Then let them go.

 I had many tensions to release before I could feel it, but rolling down is like melting when the Base-Line muscles are properly engaged and supportive and the body is free of physical tensions and has a full range of natural movement.
 A smooth, easy action demonstrating the core strength and power that I never knew I had.

 Keep the focus on your Base-Line muscles.
 Start to feel the power of these muscles as your breathe, you will start to feel how move to improve your posture.

 Then think about your connection to the other 5 main muscles of movement, how they feel to you - Do they feel balanced?
 Free to move?